nikanikachan/Proof_of_Authority_Blockchain/README.md

 ```
 ***Important: Type your password even if you don't see a prompt.
 After typing it in, you should see an "unlocked" line in the screen.

 Similar to node 1, we are unlocking node 2 and mining.
 We are using a different port (30304) because node 1 is using 30303.
+We also include the bootnode flag to instruct geth to use our own bootnode using the enode of node1.
 Again I put the "nodiscover" flag to prevent my node from getting stuck "looking for peers".
-Both screens should now be mining for blocks now.
+Both screens should now be mining.

 ## Send a Transaction